rachid-eladlani/isa-devops/README.md

 ### Deliveries & Milestones

 Deliveries are automatically extracted from the _github_ repository of the team.

-to be completed
+Details are given in the evaluation part of each part (ISA and DEVOPS).
+See below.

 ### Evaluation